khalilou88/jnxplus/docs/nx-boot-gradle/executors/format.md

 # Format

-`@jnxplus/nx-boot-gradle` support out of the box `format` command to check for or overwrite un-formatted files.
+`@jnxplus/nx-boot-gradle` support out of the box `format` command for java projects to check for or overwrite un-formatted files.
 Under the hood we use [prettier-plugin-java](https://www.npmjs.com/package/prettier-plugin-java)

 ## Usage